MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
+## Day 29: 04.11.19
+* Continued the React course working with moment.js and Airbnbs React date picker.
+It went well for a while, but suddenly I got a huge error, and everything stopped working.
+I am to tired to continue today.
+* Started the Redux and React challenge on fCC.
+Got stuck.
+* Studied Anki cards.

 ## Day 28: 03.11.19
 * Continued connecting React and Redux (52%).
 I will never remember any of this.
 And that is maybe not the point.
 I guess I should use this course as a reference when needed.
 I notice that doing React stuff is so many lessons ago that I am starting to forget.
 Maybe I should do the courses in parts, and build stuff between the sections.
 But then I am afraid that I forget what I was doing when jumping back in.
 I will do this whole course now, and reflect on it then.
 * Finished Redux challenges in fCC.